One of the toughest tasks we face as traders is timing when and where large reversals will begin.

-There aren’t any hard rules that dictate this, so use your eyes and experience.
+No hard and fast rules guide this, so trust your eyes and experience.

 #2.
 The higher the timeframe, the bigger the reversal.

-This isn’t specific to the double top/bottom, but it’s still super important to know.
-The higher the timeframe a chart pattern appears on, the bigger the reversal will usually be.
-And usually, the more accurate they’ll be too.
+This isn’t specific to the double top or bottom pattern, but it’s worth noting.
+Generally, the larger the timeframe in which a chart pattern appears, the more substantial the reversal will be.

 Three Drives Higher/Lower